-If clinical trials of our drug candidates fail to demonstrate safety and efficacy to the satisfaction of the FDA or similar regulatory authorities outside the United States or do not otherwise produce positive results, we may incur additional costs or experience delays in completing, or ultimately be unable to complete, the development and commercialization of our drug candidates.
+If any of our clinical trials of our drug candidates fail to demonstrate safety and efficacy to the satisfaction of the U.S. Food and Drug Administration ("FDA") or similar regulatory authorities outside the United States or do not otherwise produce positive results, or are put on additional clinical holds imposed by the FDA or similar regulatory authorities outside the United States, we may incur additional costs or experience delays in completing, or ultimately be unable to complete, the development and commercialization of our drug candidates.